The Restoration Movement

 Despite its shortcomings, the principles and ideals of the Restoration Movement forms a strong foundation for uniting us in the common cause of telling the Good News that God has made a way to redeem us and restore our relationship with him through Christ.

-Each of our simple, organic, Christian communities are interrelated microchurches with connection to each other organically and voluntarily, and connected to the larger Restoration Movement ideologically and voluntarily.
+Each of our simple, organic, Christian communities are interrelated fellowships with connection to each other organically and voluntarily, and connected to the larger Restoration Movement ideologically and voluntarily.

 Learn more: